koyenadey/Backend-ModaMorphEcommerce/README.md

 If you'd like to contribute code to the project, you can submit pull requests with your changes.
 Here's how you can do it:

 1. Fork the repository and create a new branch for your feature or bug fix.
 2. Make your changes and commit them to your branch.
-Please follow our [coding style guidelines](link_to_coding_style_guidelines) and ensure that your code is well-tested.
+Please ensure that your code is well-tested.
 3. Push your branch to your forked repository on GitHub.
-4. [Create a pull request](link_to_create_pull_request) against the `main` branch of our repository, explaining the purpose of your changes and referencing any related issues.
+4. Create a pull request against the `main` branch of our repository, explaining the purpose of your changes and referencing any related issues.

 Our team will review your pull request and provide feedback.
 Once your changes are approved, we'll merge them into the project.